 The course is open to undergraduates from any major and fulfills the requirement for American Studies, History, Sociology, Anthropology, Honors College, and Honors Living-Learning Community.
 There are no prerequisites for the course.

-Tchen, who is a historian of Lenape history and culture says, “In this land of the Lunaapeew/Lenape our original, grandparent peoples, public universities need to be more than job prep agencies.
+Tchen, who is a public historian collaborating with the Lenape to document and research their stories, says, “In this land of the Lunaapeew/Lenape our original, grandparent peoples, public universities need to be more than job prep agencies.
 We’re supposed to be learning communities extending the “enlightenment” project and building more just, more democratic futures.
 If we’re the living dead, yes we become work machines always trying to de-stress.
 But we’re alive and improvising if we keep asking the important questions!”

 According to Tchen, the course will explore the questions of what we can do to hack / rewire / reboot our campus to deal with this ten-year window we have to grapple with the climate catastrophes already cascading season by season.